RA DI MARTINO

 Ra di Martino (b.
-1975, Italy) is heavily inspired by her background in theatre, oscillating between reality and fiction in her cross-disciplinary practice.
-Sets, actors and props are used variously to interrogate subjects such as human relationships, cinematographic traditions, the theatre of war, and the fabrication of history.
-The empty film sets often becomes a stage in which to question the ‘realness’ of what we see.
+1975, Italy) is heavily inspired by her background in theatre, oscillating between reality and fiction, permeating her cross-disciplinary practice.
+Theatrical sets, actors and props are used to interrogate subjects such as human relationships, cinematographic traditions, the theatre of war, and the fabrication of history.
+The empty film sets often become a stage in which Di Martino questions the ‘realness’ of what we see and our perceived realities.

-Di Martino has recently ventured into performance art, installation and film, developing themes around the art of acting and the perils of fame and of Hollywood.
-Her photography also explores digital manipulation and its effect on the perception of reality throughout history.
+Di Martino has expanded her artistic practice into performance art, installation and film, developing themes around the art of acting and the perils of fame and Hollywood.
+Martino’s photography also explores digital manipulation and its effect on the perception of reality throughout history.
 Di Martino is a graduate of Chelsea College of Art and holds an MA from the Slade School of Art.
 She currently lives in Turin, Italy.

 In 2019, she developed the project AFTERALL with the MIBAC Italian Council Award in collaboration with Fondazione

 Volume, Kunstmuseum St.Gallen and Mostyn Contemporary Art Gallery in Wales.